Janelle Fox Tarver of Merigold

 Janelle Fox Tarver of Merigold passed away on April 18, 2017, at Baptist Memorial Hospital in Memphis, TN.

-Graveside service will immediately follow beginning at 2 p.m.
+Graveside service immediately followed beginning at 2 p.m.
 Thursday, April 20, 2017, at North Cleveland Cemetery with Mr. Jim Hilliard officiating.

 She was born on August 9, 1933, to Marvin and Audell Fox.
 She married her high school sweetheart, Harry C. (Bud) Tarver in 1950, and they were married for 54 years, until his death in 2004.